confluentinc/examples/security/rbac/README.md

 # Run the demo

+## Prerequisites

+1. [Confluent CLI](https://docs.confluent.io/current/cli/installing.html): `confluent` CLI must be installed on your machine, version `v0.127.0` or higher (note: as of CP 5.3, the Confluent CLI is a separate [download](https://docs.confluent.io/current/cli/installing.html)
+2. `jq`

+## Execute the demo

 1. Change directory into the `scripts` folder:

 ```bash
 $ cd scripts
 ```

-2. Install the [Confluent CLI](https://docs.confluent.io/current/cli/installing.html).
-It must be installed on your machine, version `v0.119.0` or higher (note: as of CP 5.3, the Confluent CLI is a separate [download](https://docs.confluent.io/current/cli/installing.html)

-3. You have two options to run the demo.
+2. You have two options to run the demo.

 * Option 1: run the demo end-to-end for all services